 The best paint roller is one that's lint-free.
-I'm big fan of both the Purdy White Dove roller and the Contractor Series Soft Woven rollers from Sherwin Williams.
+I'm a big fan of both the Purdy White Dove roller and the Contractor Series Soft Woven rollers from Sherwin Williams.
 The Soft Woven rollers are basically the same as the White Dove, but they are less expensive.
 Both rollers are lint-free and work great for primer and paint on drywall.

 Rolling the Perfect Finish

 Roll the primer onto your walls from one side to the other, rolling from top to bottom.
 Never start in the middle of the wall or roll without an extension pole.
 If you're also painting the ceiling, I highly recommend using the Goose Neck extendable paint brush to paint the corners.
 This brush makes painting a lot faster and a lot easier.
 The neck of the brush is bendable.
 I use it all the time for painting stairways.